The Promise (2016 film): Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 51% based on 161 reviews, with an average rating of 5.70/10.
 The site's critical consensus reads, "The Promise wastes an outstanding cast and powerful real-life story on a love triangle that frustratingly fails to engage."
 On Metacritic the film has a score of 49 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Benjamin Lee of The Guardian gave the film three out of five stars and called it an "often soapy but well-intentioned and extravagantly mounted epic".
 Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars, saying: "Yes, The Promise veers into corny territory, and yes, it's derivative of better war romances — but it's a solid and sobering reminder of the atrocities of war, bolstered by strong performances from Isaac and Bale, two of the best actors of their generation".

 Sarafian praised the film for its historical accuracy.
 "The key themes were historically accurate," he said.
 "The producers did not take license to go beyond the historical material at hand yet they managed to capture much of the enormity of the Armenian genocide".
 Sarafian also commended director Terry George for his "well balanced and creditworthy" sense of history.

 Harout Kassabian of The Armenian Weekly said the film will help the world recognize the trauma of the genocide as it has long been felt by Armenians: "The personal connection developed with the characters helps deepen the empathy felt by the audience".

-Numerous celebrities reacted positively to the movie, including fourth-generation Armenian-American Kim Kardashian, as well as Reddit co founder Alexis Ohanian.
+Numerous celebrities reacted positively to the movie, including Armenian-American Kim Kardashian, as well as Reddit co-founder Alexis Ohanian.

 Michael Daly of The Daily Beast contrasted the film with The Ottoman Lieutenant, a Turkish-backed film which he said expresses a distorted view of the Armenian genocide.
 Cara Buckley of The New York Times wrote that, due to similarities of some plot points, The Ottoman Lieutenant had "uncanny parallels" to The Promise.

 Christopher H. Zakian, of the Orthodox Christian Studies Center of Fordham University, analyzed the ending of the film.
 Zakian stated that, since the ending does not show that Mikael had found a new lover, this suggests that he focused instead on raising Yeva, and therefore held true to the Armenian ideal of sacrificing one's own desires in favor of the well-being of children, the next generation.
 Furthermore, Zakian wrote that Ana's actions in saving children reflects an idea in Matthew 18:6: "It would be better to have a great millstone fastened round the neck and be drowned in the depths of the sea" than to cause harm to a child.